jabedhossainxyz/OOP_Assignments/README.md

 - Batch processing of multiple files
 - Configuration files for custom settings

-### General
-- Unit tests for all components
-- Maven/Gradle build configuration
-- Continuous integration setup
-- Extended documentation and examples

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## License

 This project is for educational purposes as part of OOP coursework.

-## Contact

-For questions or issues related to these assignments, please refer to the course documentation or contact the instructor.